Clearbloo/Texdown/README.md

 ## Current status
 Only have a bare minimum example that converts simple markdown

+# Known issues
+When passing the src as `./foo.md` rather than `foo.md` the inferred output is split on the first period, which outputs on file `.tex`

 ## Todo
 - [ ] Remove the need for a flag, and just pass a positional argument
 - [ ] Add multiline math compilation